West Lakes

 Population growth drivers in West Lakes are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-West Lakes' population, as of November 2025, is approximately 16,109, marking an increase of 904 people since the 2021 Census.
-This growth represents a 5.9% rise from the previous figure of 15,205.
-The change was inferred using ABS' estimated resident population of 15,885 as of June 2024 and an additional 191 validated new addresses since the Census date.
-This results in a population density ratio of 1,884 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-West Lakes' growth rate is within 1.2 percentage points of the state's (7.1%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 54.1% to the overall population gains during recent periods.
+West Lakes' population is approximately 16,698 as of February 2026.
+This figure represents an increase of 1,493 people, a 9.8% rise since the 2021 Census which reported a population of 15,205.
+The change was inferred from the estimated resident population of 15,884 in June 2024 and an additional 193 validated new addresses since the Census date.
+This results in a population density ratio of 1,953 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+West Lakes' growth rate of 9.8% since the 2021 census exceeded both the state's (9.0%) and Greater Adelaide's rates, positioning it as a growth leader in the region.
+Overseas migration accounted for approximately 54.1% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods.
-Future demographic trends project above median population growth for national areas.
-By 2041, West Lakes is expected to grow by approximately 2,964 persons, reflecting a total gain of 17.0% over the 17-year period based on the latest annual ERP population numbers.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, demographic trends suggest an above median population growth for national areas, with West Lakes projected to grow by 2,964 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 12.9% over the 17 years.

 Frequently Asked Questions - Population